Help me FUnd

-I'm honored and excited to accept an opportunity to study and do research with scholars at 2 universities, 3 organizations, and a National Health Service (NHS) psychiatrist in the United Kingdom.
+I'm honored and excited to accept an opportunity to study and do research with scholars at 2 universities, 3 organizations, and the National Health Service (NHS) psychiatrist in the United Kingdom and artists in Europe and Asia!

 » Go directly to the crowd funder here! «